· ·

 If you want an easy way to see the beautiful scenery of covered bridges in Ohio, take one of the state’s many scenic drives.
 For instance, the Union County Tour takes you on a scenic driving tour its seven covered bridges, four of which were built in the 19th century.

-Fairfield County Parks has a Historical Bridges Road Trip that explores eight bridges, including a the WPA Pedestrian Bridge.
+Fairfield County Parks has a Historical Bridges Road Trip that explores eight bridges, including the WPA Pedestrian Bridge.
 At one point, the county has 279 covered bridges, which was more timber truss bridges of any other county.

 On top of that, Ashtabula County has a tour map for visiting five of its historic covered bridges in Ohio.
 Or, you could drive the National Forest Covered Bridge Scenic Byway along the Little Muskingum River, which offers 35 miles of scenery.